plausible/website/_articles/plausible-self-hosted-google-analytics-alternative.md

 You get the same fast-loading dashboard, same actionable metrics and same commitment to [respecting the privacy of your visitors](https://plausible.io/privacy-focused-web-analytics) with both.

 We started developing Plausible in early 2019 and we launched our SaaS subscription business in May 2019.
-The project is very much alive and actively developed.
+The project is very much alive, actively developed and fast growing.
 It is robust and battle-tested too.

 Plausible Analytics is installed on more than 5,000 websites and we’ve counted 240 million page views until now, 180 million of those in the last three months alone.
-That's 180 million page views fewer going to the surveillance capitalism over the last quarter.

 Here are the differences between Plausible Cloud and Plausible Self-Hosted: